Health Services FAQ

 Students without health insurance or those interested in a different plan have the option of choosing the school-based health insurance.
-The insurance provider is Independence Administrators, which is a subgroup of Bluecross/Blueshield.
-Enrollment in the school-based insurance plan is open prior to the start of the Fall semester as well as the Spring semester.
+Currently, the insurance provider is Aenta.
+The school offers two enrollment periods, which are prior to the Fall semester as well as the Spring semester.
 Information on the plan’s benefits and coverage can be found at uarts.myahpcare.com under the “Benefits” link.

 Note: The online health insurance form is an annual process that must be completed each year prior to the start of the Fall semester (or Spring semester, for students who are beginning their studies in the Spring).

 Fall Enrollment: Eligible Students who choose the school insurance and complete the online health insurance form (myuarts.uarts.edu/ahpins) by August 1 will have coverage beginning 8/15 and lasting until 8/14 of the next year.
 To learn more about coverage details please visit uarts.myahpcare.com.